 Recipient of the 2022 Harry C. Rowsell Award

-The CCAC relies on hundreds of dedicated volunteers every year to effectively and collaboratively contribute to animal ethics and care, and to carry out its mandate.
-We are deeply grateful for these individuals, and would like to thank both the nominees and the nominators for this year’s award for highlighting some of these outstanding individuals.
+The CCAC relies on thousands of dedicated volunteers every year to effectively and collaboratively contribute to ethical animal care and use, and to carry out its mandate.
+We are deeply grateful for these individuals, and would like to thank both the nominees and the nominators for highlighting some of these outstanding individuals.

 Dr. Patricia V. Turner

 The Canadian Council on Animal Care (CCAC) is pleased to announce that Dr. Patricia V. Turner is this year's winner of the Harry C. Rowsell Award for Outstanding Service to the CCAC.
 Dr. Turner is the Vice-President, Global Animal Welfare and Training, at Charles River Laboratories, and is also an applied animal welfare scientist, professor emerita at the University of Guelph, associate faculty member at the Campbell Centre for the Study of Animal Welfare, and an adjunct associate professor at the Cummings School of Veterinary Medicine at Tufts University.

 Dr. Turner has devoted countless hours as a volunteer promoting the ethical treatment of animals in science not only in Canada, but around the world.
 Her passion for animal welfare education and training runs deep, and she has delivered lectures, seminars, and workshops to a range of veterinary and scientific audiences, on a variety of topics related to laboratory animal science and animal welfare and ethics.
 A rigorous but compassionate teacher, she has trained hundreds of veterinary peers and students, and has put in place three well-regarded post-graduate programs for veterinarians specializing in laboratory animal science.
 Dr. Turner is now developing an online certificate program in animal welfare for laboratory animal technicians.